tgs9311/image2geolocation_within_china/README.md

 # TUXUN

-TuXun is a China-specific geolocation system that predicts the geographic location (country, province, city) of an image.
+This is a China-specific geolocation system that predicts the geographic location (country, province, city) of an image.
 It supports fine-tuning on Qwen-VL using Supervised Fine-Tuning (SFT) techniques.

 ## Train Models